Get Involved!

 Climate Change Action Plan

-In 2021, Hawaiian Electric announced a bold Climate Change Action Plan centered on reducing carbon emissions in 2030 by as much as 70% below 2005 levels and reaching net zero carbon emissions by 2045.
-Reducing carbon emissions by more than two-thirds over this decade will be a stretch.
-We know it’s achievable, and if everyone pitches in, we’ll create a cost-effective, sustainable and resilient energy system for future generations.
+In 2021, Hawaiian Electric announced a Climate Change Action Plan centered on significantly reducing carbon emissions by adding renewable generation to our island grids and retiring oil-fired power plants.
+By 2045, our carbon emissions will be net zero, meaning whatever small amount of emissions we produce will be captured or offset.
+If everyone pitches in, we'll create a cost-effective, sustainable and resilient energy system for future generations.

 Review the Climate Change Action Plan